sfisv-heroku/pe-quickstart-custorg/README.md

 1. Register the newly created Customer Org with it's ClientId

-    1. Go to App Manager, Select **Platform Events Example** in the App list and click "View".
+    1. Go to App Manager, Select **Heroku PE Example App** in the App list and click "View".

     2. Copy the Consumer Key field